ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_mail_macos/guide.en-gb.md

 > [!warning]
 >
-> If, after following the configuration steps below, you encounter a sending or receiving error, see the [Modify existing settings](#modify-settings) topic
+> If, after following the configuration steps below, you encounter a sending or receiving error, go to the section [Modify existing settings](#modify-settings).

 ### Use email address